 7 Reasons why the Isle of Man beats New York City

-By Kim Graziano, owner at Kim Gee Studio
+By Kim Graziano, owner of Kim Gee Studio

 I only pass as a local until I open my mouth.
 As soon as my American accent leaves my lips, the first question is where I'm from, and the second question is "WHY did you leave New York City for the Isle of Man?!"